computersarecool/willynolan.com/_posts/projects/2017-04-02-blade-runner.md

 </p>

 <p>
-At the time there was a lot of equipment moving around the warehouse and so I convinced management to let me turn an old -- but large -- touchscreen into an audio/visual/laser controller.
+At the time there was a lot of equipment moving around the warehouse so I convinced management to let me turn an old -- but large -- touchscreen into an audio/visual/laser controller.
 After that I convinced my colleague
 <a href="http://www.michaelwalczyk.com/">Mike Walczyk</a> to help me with the concept and this project was the result.
 </p>

 <p>
-The featured video is worth watching in its entirety - this project appears about 1:35.
+The featured video is worth watching in its entirety - this project appears at 1:35.
 </p>